katydid/proofs/Katydid/Cheat/Cheat.md

 - ...
 ```

-In Lean you need to intro a variable before you can do induction on it.
+In Lean you need to intro a variable before you can do induction on it:

 ```
 intros x